 Will my health fund cover podiatric surgeries?

 Most podiatric professionals are likely to advise you of the costs you will incur before undergoing any treatment.
-In any case, you should discuss the same with your surgeon and always ask for a quote which covers all major costs.
+In any case, you should discuss the same with your surgeon and always ask for a quote that covers all major costs.

-After you receive any sort of quote from your surgeon, it is best to enquire with your health fund about all the benefits that you could avail under your current plan.
+After you receive any sort of quote from your surgeon, it is best to enquire with your health fund about all the benefits that you could avail of under your current plan.
 After doing this, you should have a fair idea of how much you’ll need to spend before undergoing the treatment.

 Do count all costs related to anaesthesia and miscellaneous hospital expenses as these are not always fully covered by all plans.